adedomin/CSC450-project-proposal/final/final.md

 Tools like Ansible, are not quite shells, but are domain specific languages which solve similar problems.
 Ansible and Salt Stack use code generation and structured document format called yaml, to construct python code.
 Since python is a general purpose language, it handles structured and typed data much better than shell code.
-Ansible as a result has become a cornerstone of modern IT automation, provisioning and configuration management;
+Ansible, as a result, has become a cornerstone of modern IT automation, provisioning and configuration management;
-many of those listed problems require working with such data.

 The next few sections will cover some background on important topics and issues around this space, basically what these prior works tried to solve.
-Thus the next sections convey the problem that is being solved.

 1.2.
 Service-oriented Architecture
 ----------------------------------

-Service-oriented Architectures, or SOA, are modern way to construct, highly available, data rich web applications.
+Service-oriented Architectures, or SOA, are modern ways to construct, highly available, data rich web applications.
 In short, a service oriented architecture is a way for applications to share state and provide services over middleware and structured, serialized objects.
 [@soa]
 One way of transacting states between services is through Representational state transfer, or REST.